230v Switch: Buzzing Sound When Pressing the Start Button

 Machine is connected to a dedicated 240V / 20A circuit.

-A 240V double-pole breaker is installed (not single-pole).
+A 240V double-pole breaker is installed — not a single-pole.

 Receptacle

-A NEMA 6-20R receptacle is installed to match the 6-20P plug on the machine.
+A NEMA 6-20R receptacle is installed to match the NEMA 6-20P plug on the machine.

 Voltage Test